dayanaraaa/dayanaraaa/README.md

 <h1 align="center">About me </h1>

 <p align="center">
-Data Science student (Bioinformatics stream) at Durham University with a background in biological sciences and research experience in protein sequence analysis, machine learning, and structural bioinformatics.
+Data Science student (Bioinformatics stream) at Durham University with a Bachelor of Science in biology and research experience in protein sequence analysis, machine learning, and structural bioinformatics.
 </p>

 <p align="center">
-I focus on computational approaches to biological data, with an emphasis on machine learning and reproducible data analysis workflows.
+I focus on computational approaches to biological data.
+Combining data analysis, machine learning, and biology while creating a reproducible data analysis workflow.
 </p>

 ---